 - Pre-entrance physical exam (paid directly to medical provider): Cost varies

 - Required uniform pants: Approx. $25 per pair

 - Ammunition for handgun and shotgun: Approx. $345

-You must complete the following steps to be accepted into the Basic Police Academy.
+You must complete all the following actions to be accepted into the Basic Police Academy.
 There is no specific order that the following actions must be completed.
 We encourage applicants to work on all actions simultaneously.
 View all details in the application process.

 - Complete Online Police Academy Application